 Department of Commerce, Community, & Economic Development - Corporations, Business, and Professional Licensing

-- License businesses to engage in commerce in Alaska, and grant tobacco endorsements for sale of tobacco or tobacco related products.
+- License businesses to engage in commerce in Alaska, and grant endorsements for sale of tobacco products, electronic smoking products, or products containing nicotine.

 - Register Corporations and Trademarks for entities engaged in commerce in Alaska

 - Provide the means to file a complaint or bring a matter pertaining to actions of a licensed or unlicensed professional or business to investigative staff.